Best trucking business funding

 Trucking runs on capital: buying the truck, covering fuel before the broker pays, expanding the fleet.
-But a lender built for owner-operators won't fund a fleet, and a fleet lender won't bother with a single rig.
+But a funder built for owner-operators won't fund a fleet, and a fleet funder won't bother with a single rig.
 Add freight factoring and equipment financing and the options multiply — if you reach the right ones.
 Here's how trucking funding works.

-Why one lender won't cover your trucking needs
+Why one funder won't cover your trucking needs

 Trucking funding spans equipment financing (the truck), working capital (fuel and operating costs), freight factoring (the gap before brokers pay), and expansion capital (more trucks).
 No single funder does all of it well — each picks a lane.
 Go to one and you're limited to their slice, even when your real need sits in another.